-If the gene therapy product continues to be detected in your body, then you will continue to come in to see the study doctor and have blood drawn once a year for a maximum of 15 years.
-Once there is no gene therapy product detected in your blood, you will be contacted by the study team once a year.
-The study team may "bank" (store) some of your blood samples throughout your participation in this study.
+If the study drug continues to be detected in your body, then you will continue to come in to see the study doctor and have blood drawn once a year for a maximum of 10 years after your first infusion of the study drug.
+Once there is no study drug detected in your blood, you will be contacted by the study team once a year, but will no longer be required to come into see the doctor or have your blood drawn.
+The study team will "bank" (store) some of your blood samples throughout your participation in this study.
 These samples will be kept frozen and will not identify you by name.
-The blood samples will only be used by the study team to go back and do testing on your blood if an unexpected event occurs.
+The blood samples will only be used by the study team to go back and do testing on your blood if an unexpected event occurs while you are participating in this study.
+The type of testing done for unexpected events will try to answer the question of whether or not the study drug (ZFN Modified CD4+ T-cells) are growing abnormally or have changed.